j2store/docs/content/docs/booking-and-reservations/creating-a-bookable-product.md

 ![booking hour](https://raw.githubusercontent.com/j2store/doc-images/master/booking-and-reservations/creating-a-bookable-product/booking-hour.png)

+**Customer-defined blocks**
-**Customer-defined blocks** you can allow the user to choose the start dates and end dates by themselves.
+You can allow the user to choose the start dates and end dates by themselves.
 You can also set up the minimum and maximum number of blocks that can be chosen when you choose the Booking duration as customer-defined blocks.

 If you select the booking duration to Customer-defined blocks of 1 days, you would be prompted to choose the minimum and maximum duration allowed.
 If you choose 2 and 4 respectively, then the users will get a message if they choose dates that are more than 4 days or less than 2 days.